saagarjha/Chronicle/README.md

 Unlike os_log, Chronicle does not use special compiler optimization passes to reduce logging overhead.
 Instead, it uses the `#log` macro and careful inlining to collapse the code into direct writes to the logging buffer.
 Since it is a library that you ship with your app, it has no ABI concerns beyond the format of the log itself.

 ## Log format
 By default, Chronicle logs to a ".chronicle" bundle.
-Inside it are two files.
-The first is metadata.json, which contains data needed to reconstruct the logs.
-In particular, it contains the log version, loaded images (to resolve strings), logger names, and timing information.
+Inside it are a directory and two files.
+The first file is metadata.json, which contains data needed to reconstruct the logs.
+In particular, it contains the log version, logger names, timing information, and some string table information.
+The string tables (currently, a wholesale dump of `__TEXT,__cstring` from images outside of the shared cache) themselves are stored in the directory called strings, with a filename that represents the load address for the section and the contents of the file being the strings data.

 ### Buffer format
-The actual logs themselves are stored in a file called buffer, and it has the following high-level format:
+The actual logs themselves are stored in the other file (called buffer) and it has the following high-level format:

 ```
 [array of log messages]